duplocloud/docs/aws/aws-services/s3-bucket.md

 ## Add a custom prefix for S3 buckets

-DuploCloud provides the capability to specify a custom prefix for S3.

-{% hint style="warning" %}
-**IMPORTANT:** Before you add custom prefixes for S3 buckets, contact the DuploCloud Support Team and ask them to set the `ENABLEAWSRESOURCEMGMTUSINGTAGS` property to`True` in the DuploCloud System.
-After this property is set, use this procedure to add custom prefixes.
-{% endhint %}
+DuploCloud provides the capability to specify a custom prefix for S3 buckets, enhancing naming flexibility and organizational clarity.
+Before adding custom prefixes, ensure the `ENABLEAWSRESOURCEMGMTUSINGTAGS` property is set to `True` in the DuploCloud System by contacting the DuploCloud Support Team.
+This setting allows for a more tailored bucket naming convention that can reflect your organization's structure or project names, avoiding system-reserved prefixes such as `duploservices`.

-1. IMPORTATIn the DuploCloud Portal, navigate to **Administrator** -> **System Settings**.
+1. In the DuploCloud Portal, navigate to **Administrator** -> **System Settings**.
 2. Click the **System Config** tab.
 3. Click **Add**.
 The **Add Config** pane displays.
 4. From the **Config Type** list box, select **AppConfig**.